kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

 1.1 Do othttp's original [Extract](https://pkg.go.dev/go.opentelemetry.io/otel/api/propagators#TraceContext.Extract)() to get [SpanContext](https://pkg.go.dev/go.opentelemetry.io/otel/api/trace#SpanContext)

-- For request from kubectl, SpanContext is null,  do [Start](https://github.com/open-telemetry/opentelemetry-go/blob/3a9f5fe15f50a35ad8da5c5396a9ed3bbb82360c/sdk/trace/tracer.go#L38)() to start new SpanContext (new trace-id and span-id)
+- For request from kubectl, SpanContext is null,  do [Start](https://github.com/open-telemetry/opentelemetry-go/blob/3a9f5fe15f50a35ad8da5c5396a9ed3bbb82360c/sdk/trace/tracer.go#L38)() to start new SpanContext (new traceid and spanid)
-- For request from controller we can get a valid SpanContext(including trace-id and span-id), do [Start](https://github.com/open-telemetry/opentelemetry-go/blob/3a9f5fe15f50a35ad8da5c5396a9ed3bbb82360c/sdk/trace/tracer.go#L38)() to update the SpanContext (new span-id)
+- For request from controller we can get a valid SpanContext(including traceid and spanid), do [Start](https://github.com/open-telemetry/opentelemetry-go/blob/3a9f5fe15f50a35ad8da5c5396a9ed3bbb82360c/sdk/trace/tracer.go#L38)() to update the SpanContext (new spanid)

-1.2 Chain SpanContext and initial-trace-id to "r.ctx"
+1.2 Chain SpanContext and initialtraceid to "r.ctx"

 - we use r.ctx to propagate those IDs to next handler

 **2. inittrace handler**

-Implement a new inittrace handler to propagate the initial-trace-id.
+Implement a new inittrace handler to propagate the initialtraceid.

-2.1 do our new Extract() to get initial-trace-id from request header
+2.1 do our new Extract() to get initialtraceid from request header

-- For request from kubectl we can't get initial-trace-id,  chain a empty initial-trace-id to a golang ctx
+- For request from kubectl we can't get initialtraceid,  chain a empty initialtraceid to a golang ctx
-- For request from controller we can get initial-trace-id, chain the initial-trace-id to a golang ctx
+- For request from controller we can get initialtraceid, chain the initialtraceid to a golang ctx

 2.2 chain above golang cxt to r.ctx(updated in above 1.2)
 -  we use r.ctx to propagate those IDs to next handler